WomenPlusPlus/deploy-impact-21-kona-b/README.md

 For any question, you can refer to [this file](/frontend/src/pages/AboutUsPage.js) and use it as an example.

+## :art: UX/UI <a name = "ux"></a>
+To know and emphathise with the user was one of our main priorities when developing the app.
+Therefore, our UX/UI team has made a wonderful job searching information to understand the user needs, frustrations and painpoints.
+This information combined with the feedback obtained from an interview with a potential user helped us to design the different aspects of the app such as colors, icons and wording.
+To find more information about the design process and user research check the [UX/UI_docs](/UXUI_docs.md)

 ## :postal_horn: Troubleshooting <a name = "troubleshooting"></a>
 If you find any error or weird behaviour when using Dots, please open an issue and we will try to address it ass soon as possible.

+## :robot: Future Work <a name = "future-work"></a>
+The app provided here is only the minimum viable product of the Dots. app and several improvements are planned to come:

+- __Adding more NGOs:__ Adding more NGOs to the dataset to create a unified resource that people in need can quickly access and navigate.
+- __Collect user data:__ Collecting data about how the user intracts with the app would allow us to get a better understanding of the accessibility and common usages of the app.
+Additionally, this data would allow us to create recommendation systems to new users based on searchers that previously other users did.
+- __Collect user feedback:__ The goal is that users would rank the information provided in Dots. and add their comments.
+This would allow Konaconnect to improve the app and update the NGOs information.
+- __Add info pop-ups:__ The information pop-ups would be a way of interactively educating the user about their rights and the UN Sustainable Development Goals.
+- __NGOs portal + admin login:__ This feature allows the NGOs to apply directly to appear in Dots.
+On the other hand, an admin login is required so that the Dots. administrator can access the information submitted through the NGOs portal and approve it or regect it.
+- __News feed:__ One potential user group of Dots. is people who are looking for education and/or a job.
+This feature would act like a news feed where the latest information and opportunities would show, allowing the user to be alwasy updated about what the NGOs can offer for them.

 ## :clipboard: License <a name = "license"></a>
 This repository is licensed under the GPL - 3 license.
 This guarantees the end users the freedom to run, study, share, and modify the software provided.
 You can find more information in the [LICENSE](/LICENSE.txt) file.